pattonsgirl/CEG2350/Labs/Lab06/README.md

   - [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   - Pick your host OS when installing
     - For example, Windows users should select "Windows hosts")
-- Mac M1 Users:
+- Mac M1 & M2 Users:
   - VirtualBox _should_ work now, but just in case:
   - Install either:
     - Parallels - Wright State offers a student discount on Parallels
       - [Get Parallels via the Hub](https://www.wright.edu/information-technology/software-purchases-for-personal-use)
       - [UTM](https://mac.getutm.app/) - free if you click "Download".
 You can support the developers by paying through the App Store.
-  - the instructions below should apply generically, but if you are having trouble post in the general chat on Discord and we will help as we can
 - Windows 11 Users:
   - Try to install VirtualBox, but it has had mixed support in Windows 11
   - [Enable Hyper-V Manager](https://www.groovypost.com/howto/enable-virtualization-in-windows-11/)